FC43

 Height: 174cm

 Born in Pilar, a city in the northwest of the Buenos Aires Province in Argentina, Franco started his racing career at the age of nine.
-Karting in his home country he collected various regional and national titles before making his junior formulae debut in 2018 in the F4 Spanish Championship.
+While karting in his home country, he collected various regional and national titles before making his junior formulae debut in 2018 in the F4 Spanish Championship.
 A year later the Argentine driver won his first junior championship, claiming the 2019 F4 Spanish Championship title with 11 wins, 10 pole positions, 10 fastest laps and 13 total podiums across 21 races.

 In 2022 he made the step up to FIA Formula 3, securing his maiden win during the Sprint Race in Imola and going on to claim a second win in the Monza Sprint Race.
 Finishing on the podium a further three times he closed out the season ninth overall.
 Ahead of his second season in Formula 3, Franco was signed to the Williams Driver Academy and drove in the 2023 post-season test in Abu Dhabi.
 In Formula 3 that year, he won in both the Silverstone and Monza Sprint Races and claimed three additional podiums.
 His consistency in scoring points across the season earned him fourth in the standings.